andrew-lafortune/ColocationMiner/general-colocation/README.md

 > This repository contains the code for the spatial-colocation package, which implements the main algorithm from:
 >
 >Shekhar, S., Huang, Y. (2001).
 Discovering Spatial Co-location Patterns: A Summary of Results.
 In: Jensen, C.S., Schneider, M., Seeger, B., Tsotras, V.J. (eds) Advances in Spatial and Temporal Databases.
 SSTD 2001.
 Lecture Notes in Computer Science, vol 2121.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/3-540-47724-1_13
->
-> Sample code for finding emergent co-locations across a time-series of events is also included in this repository, but not in the spatial-colocation package.
-Emergent co-location is a topic of ongoing research and the code included here may be used as a starting point for future works.

 ___
 # The Co-location Package